tannerntannern/ts-mixer/README.md

 let m = new (Mixed<string, number>())();
 ```

+### Option 3: Using Class Decorators and Interface Merging
-Another -- perhaps more preferable way -- makes simultaneous use of class decorators and
+Another (perhaps more preferable) way to solve the above issue makes simultaneous use of
-interface merging to create the proper class typing.
-It has the huge benefit of working
+class decorators and interface merging to create the proper class typing.
+It has the benefit
-without wrapping the class in a function, but because it depends on class decorators, the
+of working without wrapping the class in a function, but because it depends on class
-solution may not last for future versions of TypeScript.
+decorators, the solution may not last for future versions of TypeScript.
 (I tested on 3.1.3)

 Either way, it's a super cool solution.
 Consider the following: